An interesting blend of east and west

 Estonia is an interesting country!
-It is a former Soviet block country at the coast of Baltic sea which connects it to the neighboring Finland.
+It is a former Soviet block country on the coast of the Baltic sea which connects it to neighboring Finland.

 It’s very organized, it’s clean, things work perfectly well, it’s well cared for, etc.

-If you are an entrepreneur Estonia might be interesting for couple of reasons: residency, company formation, tax benefits.
+If you are an entrepreneur Estonia might be interesting for a couple of reasons: residency, company formation, tax benefits